Skip to main content

 Overview

-It features an embedded 2D hardware engine and display output engine to minimize CPU overhead and meet image display requirements.
+The embedded 2D hardware engine and display output engine minimize CPU overhead to meet demanding graphics rendering requirements.

 Hardware Information